mhardcastle/lotss-catalogue/README-zooniverse.txt

 export PATH=/soft/Montage_v3.3/bin:$PATH

-Make a source FITS file with 'RA', 'DEC', 'Source_ID' columns.
+Make a source FITS file with 'RA', 'DEC', 'Source_Name' columns.

 If source ID is broken, fix it -- will rewrite based on RA,DEC: